isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/importing-personal-pets.md

     <input type="checkbox" id="accordion2">
     <label for="accordion2"> Procedures for import of Accompanied Personal Pets </label>
     <div>
-      <br> For personal pets that are accompanied by the pet owner on the same conveyance, the pet owner must obtain NParks AVS’ <a href="https://www.nparks.gov.sg/avs/pets/bringing-animals-into-singapore-and-exporting/bringing-in-and-transshipping-dogs-and-cats/general-information">approval</a>, before completing an “<a href="https://www.customs.gov.sg/eservices/customs-forms-and-service-links">Application for GST Relief for Hand-Carried Used Household Articles, Hand-Carried Personal Effects, or Accompanied Personal Pets</a>" form.
+      <br> For personal pets that are accompanied by the pet owner on the same conveyance, the pet owner must obtain NParks AVS’ <a href="https://www.nparks.gov.sg/avs/pets/bringing-animals-into-singapore-and-exporting/bringing-in-and-transshipping-dogs-and-cats/general-information">approval</a>, before completing an “<a href="https://www.customs.gov.sg/eservices/customs-forms-and-service-links">Application for GST Relief for Hand-Carried Used Household Articles, Hand-Carried Personal Effects, or Accompanied Personal Pets</a>(where there is change in residence)" form.
 The application form must be submitted at least 5 working days before the pet’s arrival in Singapore with the following supporting documents for verification:
       <br><br>- NParks AVS’ approval for the importation of personal pets; and
 				<br>- Personal identification and pass details.
 			<br><br><b>Returning Singaporeans &amp; Permanent Residents working/studying overseas</b>